We consider sustainable practices in the everyday operations of our campus buildings. Read about some of our policies and procedures below.

-The House keeping staff use Non-toxic and bio-based cleaning products that are LEED Green Seal approved and micro-fiber cloths, resulting in reduced paper waste.
-We also launder mops and rags, sending less non-biodegradable waste to the landfill.
+The House keeping staff use non-toxic and bio-based cleaning products that are LEED Green Seal approved and micro-fiber cloths, resulting in reduced paper waste.
+They also launder mops and rags, sending less non-biodegradable waste to the landfill.

 Carpet recycling and cleaning

 Aramark usees low moisture and cold water carpet cleaning agents and protocols.
 Carpeting that is removed is recycled and new carpeting is required to have a minimum of 10 percent recycled content.

 Maintain high indoor environmental quality